cuvh/homepage/README.markdown

 ### Running

 * To run in development mode run `gulp develop`, a non-mified version of the site will be run on port 8080 with livereload on all files
-* To build the production code(Cloudfront/S3) run `gulp prepareForProd`.
+* To build the production code(Cloudfront/S3) run `gulp production`.
 The files, ready to be pushed to the server, will be generated in the `cdn` directory, revved and minified
 * To test production-ready code on the local machine run `gulp server`.
 A revved/minified code will be compiled and a server will be started on port 8080

 ### Development